Understanding Colchicine: History and Mechanism

 - Prophylactic colchicine is essential during ULT initiation (3-6 months)

-- Never exceed recommended maximum doses
+- Avoid exceed recommended maximum doses

 - Seek emergency care for severe vomiting, muscle weakness, or signs of infection